tv2/mediatech-logger/README.md

   },
 })

-logger.tag('some-tag')                   // Adds the key-value pair { "tag": "some-tag" } to a new log context. logger.error('Sever failed.')            // Stores a log context with severity level of 'error'. logger.warn('No response from client.')  // Stores a log context with severity level of 'warn'.
+logger.data('some-data')                 // Adds the key-value pair { "data": "some-data" } to a new log context. logger.tag('some-tag')                   // Adds the key-value pair { "tag": "some-tag" } to a new log context. logger.error('Sever failed.')            // Stores a log context with severity level of 'error'. logger.warn('No response from client.')  // Stores a log context with severity level of 'warn'.